Home > North America > Anguilla > A Comprehensive Guide To Long-Term Residency In Anguilla

 2. Tax benefits: Anguilla is a true tax haven, with no income tax, property tax, trade tax, inheritance tax, corporate tax, or almost any other taxes.
 The local government sustains this nearly zero-tax system through minimal customs revenues, social security fees, and property taxes.

-Historically, Anguilla offered limited immigration options for foreigners.
-Work visas and family reunion visas existed, but permanent residency required at least ten years of legal residence with over six months spent annually on the island.
+Historically, Anguilla’s immigration options for foreigners were limited.
+While work and family reunion visas were available, obtaining permanent residency required at least ten years of lawful residence, with a minimum of six months spent on the island each year.
 This path to eventual British Overseas Territories Citizenship (BOTC) was lengthy.

-In 2018, seeking to stimulate the economy, the Anguillan government introduced two residency by investment programs:
+In 2018, seeking to stimulate economy, the Anguillan government introduced two residency by investment programs:

-The first program is Anguilla Residency By Investment Program (ARBI): Applicants can either donate $150,000 USD or invest $750,000 USD or more in Anguillan real estate.
-This secures Anguillan permanent residency.
+The first program is Anguilla Residency By Investment Program (ARBI): Under this program, applicants can choose to either make a donation of $150,000 USD or purchase Anguilla real estate valued at $750,000 USD or more in exchange for permanent residency in Anguilla.

 ARBI has no minimum residency requirement.
 Investors can maintain permanent residency without ever visiting Anguilla.
 However, becoming an Anguillan tax resident requires at least 45 days of annual residence.
 BOTC applicants need to spend over nine months per year in Anguilla.

-The second program is Anguilla High Value Resident (HVR) Program: Under this program, you must become an Anguillan tax resident, purchase a property worth $400,000 or more, and pay an annual fixed tax of $75,000.
+The second program is Anguilla High Value Resident (HVR) Program: This program, in short, allows qualified investors to become tax residents of Anguilla: you need to purchase a property valued at $400,000 or more, and pay an annual fixed tax of $75,000.

 Unlike other tax residency programs around the world, the Anguilla HVR program does not require you to make the country your primary residence, but you must still spend at least 45 days per year in Anguilla.